 "In our experience, discrimination in the housing market, particularly for people with a migrant background, is a large and widely underestimated problem," Lüders told DW.

-have a difficult time being invited to a house tour.
+"People with a migrant background have a difficult time being invited to a house tour.
 In a recent study, we were also able to prove that women who wear a headscarf have significantly more difficulties securing an apartment - even if their financial circumstances are quite good," she added.

 ADS chief Christine Lüders tells DW that migrants are typically targeted with discrimination when it comes to renting

 According to the European Commission, the AGG contributes to the propagation of discriminatory practices when it comes to renting.

 In the third subsection of AGG's section 19, property owners may discriminate against potential renters "with a view to creating and maintaining socially stable residential structures and balanced housing estates and also balanced economic, social and cultural conditions."

 A report by the German Institute for Human Rights added that "unequal treatment, which the provision permits in strictly-defined cases, is justified in order to avoid ghetto-formation."

 "The fact that a law specifically targeted at discrimination contains a directly discriminatory provision is most disturbing," said Germany's Forum Menschenrechte, a network of over 50 non-governmental human rights groups.

 Rights organizations have criticized the AGG for allowing land owners to discriminate against potential renters with a migrant background